Seal13581/qwerstriction/Readme.txt

+Just copy qwerstriction folder to addons folder in your gmod folder.

 Reject weapons from players,add weapons after player spawn and allow/disallow sandbox stuff with this admin tool.
 -------------------------------------------------------------------------------------------------------
 1) You must to be superadmin